Home > Introduction

 The Mechanical Engineers of Ventura and Santa Barbara Counties!

-Cost: Free To The Public, Pizza and drinks will be provided.
+Cost: Limited to first 15 signups, Free To ASME members and other engineers, Pizza and drinks will be provided.

 ASME and IEEE jointly sponsor SBIR And More: Government Resources-The Missed Opportunity For Funding Innovation was jointly sponsored by ASME and IEEE and held on Wednesday, 30 March 2017, 6pm, at HUB101 at the Cal Lutheran Westlake Village Center.